-The basic objects used to manage this functionality are MVT tests, which can be created for specific pages on the website.
+The basic objects used to manage this functionality are MVT tests, which can be created for specific documents (pages) on the website.
 You can implement the changes that you wish to test by creating Variants of the standard design objects that make up the content of the given page.
 This includes Web parts, entire web part zones and Widgets in the page's editor zones.

 Testing is not done for individual variants, but rather for Combinations of the variants on the page.
 Because scenarios with multiple object variables can lead to a very large amount of possible combinations, you can limit the scope of the test by disabling those that you are not considering as options.
 The default page is also available as a combination, so you can compare potential improvements with the baseline statistics (those of the page with its original, unmodified content).

 The image below shows how a page with a defined multivariate test could look in the design interface.
 There are two different versions of the top zone's content and three possible variants of the web part that displays the download button in the bottom zone.
 That makes six total combinations of the page's content which can be included in the MVT test.

 With multivariate testing, results are tracked for specific combinations of the variants defined on a single page, which represent individual modifications.
 If you wish to monitor the aggregate effect of all changes made to an entire page as a single variable, you may use A/B testing, which is another optimization feature provided by Kentico.